DivyanshuCh07/DivyanshuCh07/README.md

 # Hello, I'm Divyanshu Choudhary!

 Welcome to my GitHub profile.
-I'm a second-year Bachelor's of Engineering student passionate about software development, AI, and machine learning.
+I'm a Bachelor's of Engineering student passionate about software development, AI, and machine learning.
 Here's a bit about me:

 ## Skills
 - Proficient in: